varangian-core/pacman-in-motion/README.md

 ### License
-This product is licensed MIT license.
+This product is licensed under MIT license.
 Please read the exact conditions under the LICENSE file.